XRT HOWTO --- Debug HK at SAO

 [...]

-2. Even if you don't have access to SAO machines, you can check the master ascii file (in
+2. You should also check the master ascii file (in

 determine if the strange values are contained in the ascii file.